Magnolia Syrup: A Gingery Floral Sweet Treat

 Did you know you can eat magnolia petals?
-Magnolia syrup is an interesting floral syrup with strong ginger tones.
+Magnolia syrup is floral in tone with surprising ginger notes.
 It’s a great way to capture the essence of these fleeting spring flowers.

 Can you Eat Magnolia Flowers?